This post contains affiliate links.

 I encourage you to read this post, where I go more into depth with each of these growing conditions.

-As mentioned earlier in this post, rosemary can survive under quite rough conditions and will even survive frost in the winter in most of the world.
+As mentioned earlier in this post, rosemary can survive under quite rough conditions and will even survive frost in the winter in most of the world, although you might have to cover it to keep it warm at night.

 I live in an area where the winters are pretty unreliable.
 Sometimes the temperature barely drops below the freezing point, but other times it can get as cold as 0° F (about -18° C) or even colder where I live.